cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 {{% /pageinfo %}}

 Depending on your {{% ptaas-tier %}},
-we can help you schedule pentests with a start date from at least one to three business days after after you select "Submit for Review."
+we can help you schedule pentests with a start date from at least one to three business days after you select "Submit for Review."

 <!-- For content, see https://github.com/cobalthq/cobalt-product-public-docs/blob/main/layouts/shortcodes/big-pic-UI-steps.md -->
 {{% big-pic-UI-steps %}}